 Serpentine Art Galleries, London, UK

-Museo Soumaya, Mexico City, Mexico
+Museo Soumaya art galleries, Mexico City, Mexico

 Based in a strikingly futuristic, aluminium clad anvil-shaped building, the Museo Soumaya houses over 65,000 works of art privately owned by the billionairre Carlos Slim; the museum is named after his wife and is the largest in South America.
-Including a wider range of work than most modern art galleries, the Soumaya extends to work by great masters such as da Vinci as well as ancient Mesoamerican sculpture, Mexican art, and modern art masters including Matisse, Rivera, Van Gogh, Rodin, Dali, Murillo, and Monet.
+Including a wider range of work than most modern art galleries, the Soumaya includes work by great masters such as da Vinci as well as ancient Mesoamerican sculpture, Mexican art, and modern art masters including Matisse, Rivera, Van Gogh, Rodin, Dali, Murillo, and Monet.